 And for more calorie-burning hacks, check out these 50 Best-Ever Ways to Boost Your Metabolism.

 Not only are they good for total health, but the fiber in healthy carbs also makes them excellent appetite suppressants.
 I recommend taking in 45% of your daily calories from complex carbohydrates.
 Here are some of the best bets for your waistline.

 It's finally time to give the humble blueberry proper praise—and add them to your daily diet.
 What makes them so great?
 Blueberries may help blast away stubborn belly fat by turning on your get-lean genes, according to University of Michigan researchers.
 After a 90-day trial, the rats fed a blueberry-enriched diet showed significantly reduced belly fat than the control group.
 But that's not all!
 The sweet fruit also contains compounds that ward off and reverse age-related loss of memory and motor coordination.

 This ancient grain is a nutritional hero.
-Besides being rich in fiber and minerals like iron and magnesium (a nutrient that aids protein synthesis), quinoa is a complete source of protein, meaning it supplies all nine essential muscle-building amino acids the body cannot produce on its own.
+Besides being rich in fiber and minerals like iron and magnesium (a nutrient that aids protein synthesis), quinoa is also a complete source of protein, meaning it supplies all nine essential muscle-building amino acids the body cannot produce on its own.